 “Of course there’s stress (laughs), but I say all the time, you know, when we have four days to find an episode and write it, record it and put it out, I just say to myself, “It’s going to be okay, it’s going to be okay,” and it always is okay.
 The world will not end if Criminal is not published at 4am every other Friday.
 The world will keep going, but in our minds – in my mind – the world will end, it will end (laughs).
 Everything will stop running, the subway systems will shut down.
 I have that in the back of my mind.
 And because I do believe that everything will end, it makes us able to stick to deadlines pretty well, because I feel like if we miss an episode of Criminal everything will end, so we’re able to stick to deadlines because we never want to get to a point where it’s Friday at 3am and we don’t have anything to put out.”

-Two common themes between the creators, artists, photographers and innovators that we have interviewed over the years are adaptability and self-belief.
-As a creator, if you can adapt to your environment and adapt to the challenges you face – you will, as we have learnt, most of the time come out on top and better people for it.
-As for self-belief – if you can genuinely believe in yourself and take pride, be passionate in what you do – it’ll show through in the work that you create and the people you talk to.
+Two common themes across our interviews we’ve featured over the years are adaptability and self-belief.
+If you can adapt to your challenges you will most likely come out a better person.
+Furthermore, if you genuinely believe in yourself and be passionate in what you do – it’ll show through in the work that you create and the people you talk to.

 “We’re adaptable – we have a really small staff.
 And so we all do everything, which means that it’s not waiting for people to come back with scripts, you know we’re all kind of sitting around with each other and if someone jumps to work on something else, someone else will jump in and it’s always worked out.
 And it’s stressful at times, but then you publish the episode and you have about two hours where you think to yourself, “What am I going to do now?” and then it starts all over again.”